H365; Short form: FESHS

 The Course Team have developed close links with a variety of Health and Education related organisations allowing you to undertake work-based experience opportunities throughout your degree.
 You will be encouraged to undertake work-based experience within a variety of sexual health related organisations such as Brook Young Peoples service, George House Trust, Youth Zones, Drug and Alcohol Services, Barnado’s as well as some local schools & colleges.

-The School of Community Health & Midwifery will pay for your initial DBS, students are then responsible for maintaining this, for use whilst undertaking work-based experience related to the course.
 Although work-based is not a requirement for completing the course students who have undertaken this have explained that they feel this has helped them to develop a greater depth of understanding of the theory and feel it has helped them to strengthen their grades.
 A current DBS is not essential at the point of applying for or commencing the course.

 Full-time: The fee for the first year of the course will be £5,500 (UK/EU).
 Fees for years 2 to 4 will be £9,250* (UK/EU) per year